 For a SaaS offer to use metered billing, it must first:

-- Meet all of the offer requirements for a sell through Microsoft offer as outlined in Create a SaaS offer.
+- Meet all of the offer requirements for a sell through Microsoft offer as outlined in Create a SaaS offer in the commercial marketplace.

 - Integrate with the SaaS Fulfillment APIs for customers to provision and connect to your offer.